JanHerca/urantiapedia/output/wikijs/article/Dave_Holt/Exploring_the_Inner_Life.md

 Jung used “active imagination” as a technique of therapy involving an invitation to the unconscious to become part of the everyday mind.[^10] We can draw upon it to write down our mythological journey, finding heroic myths in our own life story.
 Those who are writers, artists, sculptors, or musicians will understand this use of craft: “Often the hands know how to solve a riddle with which the intellect has wrestled in vain.”[^11] One of the goals that naturally emerges from the pursuit of an inner life is the desire to live creatively.
 We can consciously seek in our prayer life to unify input from the superconscious with our own creative thinking, with whatever forms our creativity may take.
 A true mingling of our experience and ideas with the ministries of divine wisdom is possible, indeed desirable.

-This is the “expansion of will” discussed in _The Urantia Book_, Paper 111: “...such choosing raises the creature will...to that higher estate wherein the personality of the creature son communes with the personality of the spirit Father,” [UB 111:5.5](/en/The_Urantia_Book/111#p5_5).
+This is the “expansion of will” discussed in _The Urantia Book_, Paper 111: “_...such choosing raises the creature will...to that higher estate wherein the personality of the creature son communes with the personality of the spirit Father._” [UB 111:5.5](/en/The_Urantia_Book/111#p5_5).

 > Why not allow the Adjuster to spiritualize your thinking...?
 [UB 111:7.3](/en/The_Urantia_Book/111#p7_3)